ome/bio-formats-documentation/sphinx/developers/generating-test-images.rst

     - * PositionZUnit_x
       * string defining the units for the corresponding ``PositionZ_x`` [2]_
       * microns
+    - * resolutions
+      * number of pyramid levels or sub-resolutions for each series
+      * 1
+    - * resolutionScale
+      * for images with sub-resolutions, scaling factor between consecutive pyramid levels
+      * 2

 ..
 [1] Default value set to 1 if any of the ``screens``, ``plates``,
        ``plateAcqs``, ``plateRows``, ``plateCols`` or ``fields`` values is set